jon-gingrich/nfl-rushing/README.md

 This will start the api service listening on the configured port (default 1234).
 Watch is also enabled for development and will auto restart on any code change.

-This application also comes with Swagger documentation, which will display by default when navigating to the displayed url
+This application also comes with Swagger documentation, which will display by default when navigating to the displayed url, which will rediret to the /docs endpoint.

+> If running from your local machine, make sure the **http** protocol is selcted from the dropdown